henrikx2/FYS3150/Project3/Report/report.md

 ---
 # Abstract

-This report shows how the Monte Carlo integration algorithm is a superior algorithm in terms of calculating a multi-dimensional integral compared to the Gauss Guadrature integration method.
+This report shows how the Monte Carlo integration algorithm is a superior algorithm compared to the Gauss Guadrature integration method in terms of calculating a multi-dimensional integral.
 The superiority is both in terms of accuracy and calculation speed.
-The report also discuss how both methods can be sped up and improved in terms of expressing the integrand in a different basis (spherical coordinates) or using a suitable *Probability Density Function*.
-The observations in this report are useful to determine which method to use when facing other integration problems.
+The report also discuss how both methods can be sped up and improved in terms of expressing the integrand in a different basis (spherical coordinates) and/or using a suitable *Probability Density Function* or implementing parallelization.
+The observations in this report are useful to determine which method to use when facing other integration problems later on.

 # Introduction

 One important integral that finds place in many quantum mechanical systems is the six-dimensional integral defining the ground state corrolation energy between two electrons in a helium atom.
 This integral is derived by modelling the wave function of each electron as an single-particle wave function of the electron in the hydrogen atom.
-This is the integral which is to be solved using the four different methods and is chosen in terms of showing why this report has practical significance.
+This is the integral which is to be solved using the four different methods, and are chosen in terms of showing why this report has a practical significance.

 For an electron *i* in the 1s state, the dimensionless and unnormalized single-particle wave function can be expressed as